yzmyyff/Freebase-to-Neo4j/README.md

             mvn package

-3. Run code by invoking the Main class and passing the path to Freebase dump as well as a directory to store Neo4j db
+3. Run Python code to generate nodes file and edges file.
+4. Run jar to store nodes and edges files into Neo4j db.